mmsesay/Catalog-Project/README.md

     - secondly run **vagrant ssh** to log into the vm-machine
     - Inside the vm change to the vagrant directory, **cd /vagrant**

-4. Install this dependency in the vagrant directory **flask** : You need to create a virtual environment before install flask.
+4. **flask** : You need to create a virtual environment before install flask.
     The recommended way to create a virtual environment is to use the venv module.
 To install the python3-venv package that provides the venv module run the following command: ```sudo apt install python3-venv```
 - Create a virtual environment directory: ```mkdir my_flask_app```
 - Navigate to the virtual environment directory: ```cd my_flask_app```
 - Once inside the directory, run the following command to create your new virtual environment: ```python3 -m venv venv```